 We have shifted far from the objective of where race is sought to be regarded as a neutral characteristic of an applicant to where it is advantageous in the case of minorities or historically marginalized demographics.
 The most common rationale for this form of affirmative action lies in the desire to aid those who are underprivileged or underrepresented to achieve opportunities they would have otherwise been devoid of.
-There is also the argument that increased diversity within a select population, such as a workplace or university, can lead to greater progress and success.
+There is also the argument that increased diversity within a select population, such as a workplace or university, can lead to greater collaboration.

 The premise against the modern model of affirmative action is quite simple.
 The demographics of an applicant now contains a considerably higher value to a recruiter or officer than it has in the past.
 While affirmative action has the ability to offer minorities or historically marginalized demographics greater opportunities and representation, it is at the cost of limiting the success and opportunity of more deserving applicants.